A new approach to bipartite stable matching optimization: Associating a digraph with the preference system on

 Before defining the dummy arcs of $D$, consider a stable matching $M=\{e_1,\dots ,e_n\}$ of $G$, and let $w_i$ denote the end-node of $e_i$ in $W$.
 Let $A_M:=\{a_{e_1},\dots ,a_{e_n}\}$ denote the set of stable arcs of $D$ corresponding to the elements of $M$, and let $L(M)$ denote the set of those nodes of $D$ which are on the subpath of a girl-path $P_{w_i}$ starting at $s\sp *$ and ending at $t(a_i)$ for some $i=1,\dots ,n. $

 For every stable edge $e$ of $G$, consider the corresponding arc $a_e=t_eh_e$ of $D$.
 Let $t_ev$ be a {\bf dummy arc} of $D$ for each node $v\in L(M_e)$.
 In particular, this means that there is a dummy arc from $t_e$ to every node preceding $t_e$ in the girl-path containing $a_e$.
+The following claims directly follow from the previously discussed properties of stable matchings and the above definitions.